-- 14.1 The following heads of terms would be required to ensure that the scheme is implemented in its entirety to preserve the special interest of the Grade II listed buildings. - Delivery of the scheme in its entirety - Suitably qualified and experienced architect - The works approved as part of these applications are linked to planning application ref 2023/5338/P and listed building consent 2024/0091/L and shall be implemented together
+- 14.1 The following heads of terms would be required to ensure that the scheme is implemented in its entirety to preserve the special interest of the Grade II listed buildings. - A plan to be submitted to show how the owner is intending to secure the full implementation of the works to ensure consistency, uniformity and completeness across the applications - Retention of Levitt Bernstein architects who are a suitably qualified and experienced architectural practice - The works approved as part of these applications are linked to planning application ref 2023/5338/P and listed building consent 2024/0091/L and shall be implemented simultaneously.